ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 attestation could be performed by neighboring devices.

 Specifically listed to be out of scope for the first generation includes:
-Linux processes, assemblies of hardware/software created by end-customers, and equipment that is sleepy.
+Linux processes, composite assemblies of hardware/software created by end-customers, and equipment that uses Sleep or Hibernate modes.
 There is an intention to cover some of these are topics in future versions of the documents.

-The TCG Attestation leverages the TPM to make a series of measurements during the boot process, and to have the TPM sign those measurements.
-The resulting "PCG" hashes are then available to an external verifier.
+The TCG-RIV Attestation leverages the TPM to make a series of measurements during the boot process, and to have the TPM sign those measurements.
+The resulting "PCR" hashes are then available to an external verifier.

+A critical component of the RIV is compatibility with existing TPM practice for attestation proceedures, as spelled out in the TCG TAP Informational Model {{tapinfomodel}} and TPM architecture specifications {{tpmarchspec}}.

 The TCG uses the following terminology: